-- A copy of the data from the LMISD spreadsheet(s) for the applicant and/or the TxCDBG-completed cover sheet, which includes low-and moderate-income benefit percentages for each census geographic area. - A copy of the methodology and the supporting documentation (SF 1 information if applicable) used to determine the total number and number of low- and moderate-income beneficiaries for a census geographic area where only a portion of the census geographic area is receiving benefit from an application activity. - For target area activities that do not benefit the entire city or county, a census map that contains the numbers for each census geographic area, the boundaries of each census geographic area, and the locations of the project activities within each census geographic area receiving project benefit. - The Census information and maps are available from various state agencies and from various websites.
+- A copy of the data from the LMISD spreadsheet(s) for the applicant and/or the TxCDBG-completed cover sheet, which includes low-and moderate-income benefit percentages for each census geographic area. - For target area activities that do not benefit the entire city or county, a census map that contains the numbers for each census geographic area, the boundaries of each census geographic area, the locations of the project activities within each census geographic area, and the service area for each project receiving benefit.
+Applicant must clearly define service area on a project/census map. - TxCDBG always, reserves the right to require an income survey for the actual service area if concerns about eligibility are raised, so applicants are advised to seek technical assistance from the program prior to application deadlines to verify projects - The Census information and maps are available from various state agencies and from various websites.
 When trying to obtain information or maps, first check with your local Council of Governments, as most have these materials for their respective regions.
 You may also contact TxCDBG staff for information concerning the availability of Census information.
-Census maps are available on the Census Bureau website at http://www.census.gov/geo/maps-data/maps/block/2010/).
+Census maps are available on the Census Bureau website at https://www2.census.gov/geo/maps/dc10map/GUBlock/st48 tx/place/.